sigmf/SigMF/sigmf-spec.md

 Complex samples MUST be interleaved, with the in-phase component first (i.e., `I[0]` `Q[0]` `I[1]` `Q[1]` ... `I[n]` `Q[n]`).
 When `core:num_channels` in the
-Global object (described below) indicates that the Recording contains more than one channel, samples from those channels MUST be interleaved in the same manner, with the same index from each channel's sample serially in the Recording.
+Global Object (described below) indicates that the Recording contains more than one channel, samples from those channels MUST be interleaved in the same manner, with the same index from each channel's sample serially in the Recording.
 For example, a Recording with two channels of `ri16_le` representing real-valued